danieltkach/danieltkach/README.md

 - ⚡ Fun fact: ...
 -->

-My Projects:
+Here are my most important projects:

-* e-Commerce
+>_ E-COMMERCE
-Description: The user can be either a musician wanting to sell their productions and compositions, or someone who needs them for a movie, video game, commercial and so on.
+Description: The user can either be a musician wanting to sell their productions and compositions, or someone who needs them for a movie, video game, commercial and so on.

 Technologies:
 - HTML/CSS with modules.
 - React with Redux